JujuAdams/iota/latest/faq.md

 ### I found a bug, and it both scares and mildly annoys me.
 What is the best way to get the problem solved?

 Please make a [bug report](https://github.com/JujuAdams/iota/issues).
 Juju checks GitHub every day and bug fixes usually go out a couple days after that.
-You can also grab me on the [Discord server](https://discord.gg/8krYCqr), but that's not a replacement for a nice clear bug report.

 &nbsp;